2. (Option A) Bulk Import Placements

 It is recommended that you use a combination of templates and importing.
 Use the Placements Templates feature to create planned assessments or surveys for Placements, but use the importer to import each individual placement.
 This will prevent the Administrator from having to access each Placement individually to enter any specific information.

-Prior to importing a Placement, we recommend that you gather all necessary data in a file outside of Chalk & Wire (Excel or CSV).
+Prior to importing a Placement, we recommend that you gather all necessary data in a file outside of Anthology Portfolio (Excel or CSV).

 Are You Using an Excel Spreadsheet to Compile your Placements?